What are the key components of a successful content marketing plan? Can you identify the significant elements of successful content marketing?

 Use the information you collected to create content that will address the needs of your audience.
 Nevertheless, if you’re new to Google Analytics, here is how to use Google analytics tool.

-5: Identify Your Customers’ Journey
+5: Your Content Marketing Strategy Should Include Identifying Your Customers’ Journey

 Why is this necessary?
 It is because all the content you create will not have the same effect on all your target customers.
 The reason is that your customers are at different stages of their journey, so they need different content for different needs.